 -Chapter 2 (November 1996 – March 1997)

-In November, Damien and Tom attempted to extend the band to a second vocalist.
-They asked Rob Augman to come try out and wrote a completely new song with him, “Scratch”.
+In November, Damien and Tom attempted to extend the band to include a second vocalist.
+They asked Rob Ogman to come try out and wrote a completely new song with him, “Scratch”.
 But Rob’s vibe wasn’t fitting with their music and he wasn’t asked to come back for another rehearsal.
 The Bird would play this new song live at The Warehouse with Discount and Shai Hulud.
 Pete would assume Rob’s vocals live from that moment on.

 Damien was busy in Gainesville, having reconciled with Rich Thurston, singing again in Culture.
 By the time that he got news that his friend had been kicked out, it was already March.
 He immediately quit The Bird after only eight months in the band.
 Damien would go on to join Wayside later in 1997, and quickly changed their name to “As Friends Rust”, a name taken from lyrics of “Now Ruin Is”.